Basic Hibernate Installation Steps with Eclipse in Windows 7 and Its Workout

 @Entity @Table

 Here @Entity automatically creates a name for table in database.
-So far consider you don't want Table name same as class name, then you can specify the name Attribute in @Table or @Entity, and change the name as done in above example
+So far consider you don't want Table name same as class name, then you can specify the name Attribute in @Table or @Entity, and change the name as done in above example@column

 By default Hibernate creates column based on name of attributes but suppose you want to change name of column then above attribute write annotation @column(name="colName").